LoZack19/mkurl/README.md

 # MKURL UTILITY
 Mkurl is a software for creating hyperlinks to websites that can be opened through a file manager.
 The syntax is simple and intuitive:
 `$ mkurl [NAME] [LINK]`
 It is possible to change the link inside a hyperlink by typing the same command with a different link.
-The hyperlink will be created in the current directory in .desktop format.
+The hyperlink will be created in the current directory with a .desktop extention.

 ## Download
 1. Compiling the source: `$ gcc main.c -o mkurl`